jittuu/jittuu.github.com/_posts/2014-02-25-multitenancy-data.markdown

 title: "Multitenancy - Data"
 ---

-When dealing with data in multi-tenancy application, we have think about physical storage and extensibility.
+When dealing with data in multi-tenancy application, we have to think about physical storage and extensibility.

 # Physical storage